mihai2000q/ConsiliumTempus-be/docs/Testing.md

 (up to the developer to choose what is relevant)

-For example, if we are testing the Register Command Handler, take a look at the code below:
+For example, if the Register Command Handler is being integration tested, take a look at the code below:

 ```csharp
 public class RegisterCommandHandlerTest